januszmiller/EtherMod/README.md

 # EtherMod
-Simple implementation of UDS Service for supporting test environments.
+Implementation of a proprietary standard to communicate with test environment devices over Ethernet.